 Leave for Child Care Emergencies.
 Employees who must miss work due to unforeseen child care emergencies may charge their absence to any accrued paid leave or to unpaid leave; provided that accrued compensatory time must be used before any other paid or unpaid leave.
 Employees may use no more than three (3) days per calendar year of their accrued sick leave and vacation leave, and may take no more than three (3) days of unpaid leave per calendar year, for child care emergencies.
 Employees using leave due to child care emergencies are not required to obtain advance approval prior to using leave, but must notify their supervisors of their absence as soon as reasonably possible and no later than the start of their scheduled shift.

 Bereavement Leave.
-Employees will be granted three (3) days of paid bereavement leave for the death of the employee’s spouse, child, parent, parent-in-law, sibling, grandparent, grandchild or household member (as defined in Article 31 – Shared Leave).
+Employees will be granted three (3) days of paid bereavement leave for the death of the employee’s spouse, domestic partner, child, step-child, child-in-law, parent, step-parent parent-in-law, sibling, grandparent, step-grandparent, grandchild or household member (as defined in Article 31 – Shared Leave).
+The term household member means persons residing in the employee’s home who share reciprocal duties of care and financial support with the employee.

 Jury and Witness Leave.
 Employees subpoenaed to appear for jury service or as a witness will receive pay at their regular rate of pay for work hours missed because of their required service.
 Employees must notify their supervisors upon receipt of a subpoena for jury or witness duty, keep their supervisors apprised of the schedule for their jury or witness duties, and report to work when the court schedule permits. .